 Independent review by the Scottish Public Services Ombudsman

 If your complaint is not resolved through local resolution you can refer the matter to the Scottish Public Services Ombudsman (SPSO) or seek a judicial review.

-Generally you have to send your complaint to the Ombudsman within a year from when what you are complaining about happened from when you found out about it.
+Generally you have to send your complaint to the Ombudsman within a year from when you found out about the issue you are complaining about.
 If there are special circumstances, the Ombudsman may be able to extend the time limit.
-There are fact sheets on the SPSO website about how to make a complaint about the NHS in Scotland and how to complain about continuing care and also about making a complaint about removal from a GP or dentist's register.
+There are fact sheets on the SPSO website about how to make a complaint about the NHS in Scotland and also about making a complaint about removal from a GP or dentist's register.
 These can be found on the SPSO website at www.spso.org.uk.